 Telephone: 01223 748694

 Marije studied Medicine at the University of Utrecht.
 After graduating in 2006, she worked as a resident doctor for four years.
 In 2010 she started a master “Evidence Based Practice” at the University of Amsterdam (Amsterdam Medical Center), in which she obtained her degree and title of Clinical Epidemiologist in 2013.
 In 2018 she obtained her PhD at the Julius Center (Utrecht Medical Center, Utrecht University) on transitional patient safety, aiming to measure and improve patient safety for patients receiving care at both general practice and hospital (f.i. when referred, discharged, or simultaneously receiving hospital outpatient and primary care).
-She joined the Primary Care Unit in 2018 on the CanTest collaborative.
+She joined the Primary Care Unit in 2018 on the CanTest collaborative and focuses on colorectal cancer and routinely collected databases.

 Timely diagnosis of cancer